ACSA / AISC Steel Design Student Competition

 An annual student competition.
 Administered by Association of Collegiate Schools of Architecture (ACSA) and sponsored by American Institute of Steel Construction (AISC), the program is intended to challenge students, working individually or in teams, to explore a variety of design issues related to the use of steel in design and construction.

-Program updates, including information on jury members as they are confirmed, may be found on the ACSA web site.
+More information may be found on the ACSA web site.

 arch out loud - Multiple Competitions